Sometimes You Need a Different Shovel-

 In most instances, working harder and harder and putting in more and more effort never brings the desired results.
 It just leaves you feeling tired, discouraged and lacking motivation to continue.
 You need to be in balance and in alignment with the results you desire for your current situation.
 If you are not in balance and alignment, then no amount of additional action or effort will ever bring results you desire.
 Instead, you working harder and expending more effort to “fix” a problem just brings up additional issues or problems faster than you can ever fix them.

-If you look at this situation from a mind-body-spirit point of view, if you are out of energetic alignment with your desired results, there is no amount of effort you can engage in to “fix” a problem.
+If you are out of energetic alignment with your desired results, there is no amount of effort you can engage in to “fix” a problem.
 If you focus your energy on the problems, you just attract more problems to fix.
 So focus your energy instead on being in energetic alignment with the solutions you desire.
 Then you will not have to work harder or faster to obtain your desired results.

 Tom could have been in a better balance and alignment by selecting the correct tool for the job and directing additional questions to his supervisor when he kept repeating the word “shovel” instead of just shoveling harder and faster.
 Tom’s supervisor could have been been in better balance and alignment by quickly telling Tom he had selected the wrong shovel for the job and would not have had to yell repeatedly at Tom.